egraphs-good/egglog/semantics.md

         | (<constructor> <term1> ...)
 ```

-Egglog enforces these terms are well-typed.
+Egglog ensures these terms are well-typed.

 ## Constructors